CCGS Sir Humphrey Gilbert: Government service

 On 20 December 1963, the French vessel Douala transmitted a distress signal off the coast of Newfoundland.
 Sir Humphrey Gilbert had already been detailed to aid a fishing vessel in the Atlantic, but was redirected to Douala as the French ship was in danger of foundering.
 While heading to Douala a barge broke loose aboard the Coast Guard vessel, causing damage to the ship and it was some time before the barge could be secured due to icing conditions.
 The Coast Guard vessel was delayed in arriving on the scene by the barge and on 21 December, Douala sank.
 19 crew members of Douala were rescued on 22 December, of which two died while returning to Newfoundland.
 13 members of the crew died in the water.

 In 1983, Sir Humphrey Gilbert became the test vessel for the Coast Guard's lay day crewing system.
 Under the lay day system, each ship has two crews which rotate on a 28-day interval.
 While on board the ship, the crew perform 12-hour work shifts, seven days a week.
 At the end of the 28-day interval, the crew rotates off the ship for a four-week break.
 The trials proved a success and the system was adopted fleet-wide.

+Sir Humphrey Gilbert received a mid-life refit at the Halifax Shipyard in 1984 which significantly changed the ship.
+Her original bow was cut off and replaced with a new one with an air bubbler system to reduce friction when breaking ice.
+This added 5.5 m to the ship's length.
+The bridge wings were enclosed and a large new derrick was installed forward.

-Post government service
+Post-government service

 The ship was taken out of service in 2001 and handed over to Crown Assets Distribution.
 The vessel was renamed 2001–06 in 2001 and in 2002 Gilbert 1.

 Polar Prince

 In 2002, the icebreaker was sold to Puddister Trading Co.
 Ltd of St. John's and renamed Polar Prince.
-In 2002, the vessel was acquired by Star Line Inc. In 2005, the vessel was laid up at Clarenville, Newfoundland and Labrador and put up for sale by Star Line on eBay.
-The vessel was later sold to GX Technologies of Calgary, Alberta in 2009 and modernized.
+In 2002, the vessel was acquired by Star Line Inc. In 2005, the vessel was laid up at Clarenville, Newfoundland and Labrador, and put up for sale by Star Line on eBay.
+The vessel was later sold to GX Technologies of Calgary, Alberta, in 2009 and modernized.

 Canada C3

-In 2017, Polar Prince was chartered and (temporarily) rechristened Canada C3 for a high-profile summer-long, 15-leg cruise around Canada in celebration of Canada's 150th anniversary.
-The ship departed on 1 July from Toronto, Ontario, and sailed down the Saint Lawrence Seaway and St. Lawrence River to Halifax, Nova Scotia via the Northumberland Strait and the Canso Canal, then travelled north around Newfoundland, the Labrador coast, around Baffin Island and through the Northwest Passage, then around Alaska and down the Pacific coast through the Inside Passage, to Victoria, British Columbia.
+In 2017, Polar Prince was chartered and (temporarily) rechristened Canada C3 for a high-profile summer-long, 15-leg cruise around Canada in celebration of Canada's 150th anniversary by Students on Ice.
+The ship departed on 1 July from Toronto, Ontario, and sailed down the Saint Lawrence Seaway and St. Lawrence River to Halifax, Nova Scotia, via the Northumberland Strait and the Canso Canal, then travelled north around Newfoundland, the Labrador coast, around Baffin Island and through the Northwest Passage, then around Alaska and down the Pacific coast through the Inside Passage, to Victoria, British Columbia.
 The journey lasted 150 days and included stops at numerous Aboriginal communities along the way.